onedata/onedatarestfs/README.md

 pip install fs.onedatarestfs
 ```

-Make sure to install a version **not newer** than the Onedata Onezone service in your deployment.
+> Make sure to install a version **not newer** than the Onedata Onezone service in your deployment.
+New versions of this library are published only when some changes are made or a new major Onedata release is published, so there might not be an exact version matching current Onedata release.

 ## Usage